5jt/primes/primes.md

 62 131680
 ```

 We have unfinished business.
-If we had a function `pt` that returned primes less than its argument we could replace
+If we had a function `pt` (‘primes to’) that returned primes less than its argument we could replace

 ```q
 ipf1:{(x<>1)and not 0 in x mod 1_1+til floor sqrt x}'